Beauty

 This savory snack is popular among children and adults and is the dried version of 'rubber bands,' a jellyfish appetizer dish made with slightly pickled and thinly sliced cucumber, carrots and ginger and sprinkled with sesame seeds.
 Both of these jellyfish dishes are packed full of collagen, needed as the scaffolding for our skin.

 Like all collagens, jellyfish has the amino acids glycine, proline, and glutamate, but also arginine, which improves blood flow.
 Jellyfish has a high protein content, but low calorie count, which also means that it fills you up without filling you out.
-In East Asia, it's known for its slimming properties, ability to support joints, tendons, and ligaments, and to improve skin health.
+In East Asia, it's known for its slimming properties, ability to support joints, tendons, and ligaments [5], and to improve skin health [6].

 4. Seaweed for Thyroid Health & Melanin

-Most Americans know seaweed from sushi, but it's even more of a culinary staple in Japan where kombu, a thicker form of seaweed, is used when boiling rice or making broth to add both richness of flavor, vitamins and minerals, including iodine, which is necessary for proper thyroid function, and tyrosine, needed for making melanin or pigment in hair.
+Most Americans know seaweed from sushi, but it's even more of a culinary staple in Japan where kombu, a thicker form of seaweed, is used when boiling rice or making broth to add both richness of flavor, vitamins and minerals, including iodine, which is necessary for proper thyroid function, and tyrosine, needed for making melanin or pigment in hair [7].

 5. Umeboshi Plums for Collagen & Antibacterial Support

 These pickled, dusky pink plums are another common Japanese kitchen staple.
-They have a high amount of polyphenols which support collagen production, but they also contain a lot of citric acid, shown to inhibit the bacteria, H pylori, which is known to cause stomach cancer, ulcers and can even lead to gray hair.
+They have a high amount of polyphenols which support collagen production, but they also contain a lot of citric acid, shown to inhibit the bacteria, H pylori, which is known to cause stomach cancer, ulcers and can even lead to gray hair [8].
 Ume plums, which are related to apricots, are harvested in June and then pickled and preserved.
 They're typically eaten with white rice as a foil to their extremely mouth-puckering sour taste.

 6. Sesame Seeds with Oleic Acid for Healthy Skin

 Furikake (pronounced 'fur-ih-kah-kay') is one of the most common condiments in Japan.
 Made from a mixture of black and white sesame seeds, seaweed flakes and dried ume shiso, this adds just the right amount of contrasting salty, sour and mellow flavors to spice up a plain rice dish, but those sesame seeds are packed with healthy oleic acid, just as in olive oil.
-Oleic acid famously soothes and repairs inflamed skin, even more serious conditions like eczema, psoriasis and rosacea.
+Oleic acid famously soothes and repairs inflamed skin, even more serious conditions like eczema, psoriasis and rosacea [9].
 But it also contains biologically active compounds that support the integrity of cell membranes.
 Semi-sweet 'desserts' made of pounded black sesame are also popular in Asia and are considered to be a 'healthy choice' because of their benefits to skin.

 7. Misoshiru

 Misoshiru or miso soup is another common staple in Japanese cooking, used as a broth on its own or with a few cubes of unfermented silken tofu cubes, kombu flakes and fresh spring onions added in.
 Its known for adding the famous 'fifth' taste to Japanese cuisine, umami, a slightly savory taste distinct from salty and sour.
-Generally made from fermented wheat, barley or rice, it's actually a nutrient dense powerhouse, full of B vitamins, high amounts of vitamin K (nearly 30% of the US RDA), calcium and choline.
-The latter has been shown to be beneficial to those with neurological issues ranging from Alzeimer's, dementia, schizophrenia and ataxias.
+Generally made from fermented wheat, barley or rice, it's actually a nutrient dense powerhouse, full of B vitamins, high amounts of vitamin K (nearly 30% of the US RDA), calcium and choline [10].
+The latter has been shown to be beneficial to those with neurological issues ranging from Alzheimer's, dementia, schizophrenia and ataxias.
 Miso is also full of probiotic colonies beneficial to our gut biome.
 Strains will vary by maker.

 As you can see from the laundry list above, staying vibrant and healthy in Japan isn't about doing any single one thing, but incorporating many little dietary habits on a consistent, even daily basis.
 Happily, these flavors - other than natto - are relatively easy to incorporate into our daily diet.